AdiPat11/Driver-Drowsiness-Detection-System-using-OpenCV-and-Dlib/README.md

-# Drowsiness and Yawn detection with voice alert using Dlib
+# Drowsiness and Yawn detection with voice alert using OpenCV & Dlib

 Simple code in python to detect Drowsiness and Yawn and alert the user using Dlib.